Ruba94-cyber/RScreenFlash/README.md

 - Windows 10 or Windows 11
 - .NET Framework 4.8 (typically preinstalled)

+## Support the Project

+If RScreenFlash helps you work faster, you can buy me a coffee by sending a PayPal donation through the [direct contribution page](https://www.paypal.com/donate?business=paolo.ruba.1913%40gmail.com&no_recurring=0&item_name=Support+RScreenFlash&currency_code=EUR).

 ---

 **RScreenFlash** – The fastest way to capture polished screenshots.